bengruher/Spotify-Song-Data-Analysis-and-Modeling/README.md

-# SpotifySongAnalysis
+# Spotify Song Analysis

-See Jupyter notebook for data exploration and analysis.
+Exploratory data analysis and preliminary modeling of Spotify song dataset.
+See Jupyter notebook for details.